-Locals love to eat them as part of a meze, as an accompaniment in a barbecue, or fried with Halloumi and eggs for a very Cypriot twist on the fried breakfast!
+Locals love to eat them as part of a meze, as an accompaniment to a barbecue, or fried with Halloumi and eggs for a very Cypriot twist on the fried breakfast!

 A true Cyprus delicacy, kefalaki is full of sweet and tasty meat and the brains and eyes of the lamb are particularly delicious topped with plenty of fresh lemon, salt and pepper!

-Kebab in Cyprus can be typically found in chicken or pork and is served in a Cyprus pitta bread with the fillings of your choice (dips, salads, vegetable etcetera).
+Kebab in Cyprus can be typically found in chicken or pork and is served in a Cyprus pitta bread with the fillings of your choice (dips, salads, vegetables, etc).

 18. Avgolemono soup (Egg lemon rice soup)

-Avgolemono is a very popular winter food in Cyprus and typically accompanies dishes like kefalaki or a boiled whole chicken.
+Avgolemono is a very popular winter food in Cyprus and typically accompanies Cyprus dishes like kefalaki or a boiled whole chicken.

 19. Bulgar wheat (Pourgouri)

-Snails cooked in a rich onion and tomato sauce.
-A dish served in traditional taverns as part of a meze or in households all over Cyprus.
+It is a dish served in traditional taverns as part of a meze or in households all over Cyprus.
 A delicacy of freshly caught snails.
-This traditional Cypriot food definitely isn’t for everyone, but try it out and see for yourself!

 21. Cypriot Salad

 Yes, you heard it, potatoes – of any kind possible.
-Cyprus is home to some of the most delicious potatoes in the world and export them all around the world.
+Cyprus is home to some of the most delicious potatoes in the world and exports them all around the world.